-Editorial: Defense Authorization Act Reminds Nation of Past Mistakes
+Editorial: Editorial: Defense Authorization Act Reminds Nation of Past Mistakes

 This year’s National Defense Authorization Act, signed into law the last day of 2011, legalizes military detainment of civilians— including citizens of the United States—without time limitations or rights of trial.
 Considering the threat these provisions pose to economic well-being and civil rights, the bill invites comparison to the convoluted and illiberal piece of legislation that was the USA Patriot Act of 2001.

 Less than eleven years ago, in response to 9/11, Congress passed the so-called Patriot Act to remove potential obstacles to the investigation of terrorism, allowing enforcement agencies to wiretap phone calls, the Secretary of the Treasury to oversee private financial transactions, and immigrant authorities to deport “suspicious persons.”

 But its privacy-violating efforts to defeat terrorism were ultimately ineffective, as the vast majority of the “sneak and peek” searches it authorized targeted ordinary crime and drug trade rather than terrorist acts.
 Instead of protecting the American people, the bill funded a costly expansion of federal power.